The computer science department maintains a

 Students, both graduate and undergraduate, should seek to arrange

 summer internships.
-Internships introduce you to current technologies,
+Internships introduce students to current technologies,

-teach you about the business environment, and help you to make contacts.
+teach about the business environment, and help make contacts.

 Many permanent post-graduation positions are obtained as a consequence